gnull/sca-playground/strcmp-attack/README.md

     resulting measured time is difference of timestamps between `fork`'ng and `wait`ing for child process completion.
 Timestamps are measured using `rdtcs` x86 instruction.
-* `collect-internal.pl` - Script for running `vulnerable` multiple times and collecting timestamps provided by it in CSV format.
+* `collect.pl` - Script for running a program multiple times and collecting timestamps provided by it in CSV format.
-* `collect-external.pl` - The same as `collect-internal.pl`, but measures
-    cycles using `timestamp` instead of relying of value reported by `vulnerable`.

 ## Examples